rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="f-8">  ☑️ Step 8.  ☞ Test the code!  </h3>

+Using the cursor, navigate to the first overflow line, and press down.
+The cursor should skip to the next true line break!

-Using the cursor, navigate to the end of the file.
+Now press down until the cursor gets to the end of the file.
 The text should scroll down!
 Type to make sure the cursor stays in sync.

 Then, move back up to test scrolling up!